Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Benlysta hasn’t been studied in people with severe active central nervous system lupus, which affects the central nervous system.
 Benlysta isn’t recommended as a treatment for this condition.

 Biologic drugs are made from living cells.
 A biosimilar drug is very similar to a brand-name biologic drug.
-However, biologic drugs can’t be copied exactly because they’re made of living cells.
+However, biologic drugs cannot be copied exactly because they’re made of living cells.
 A generic drug, on the other hand, is an exact copy of the active drug in a brand-name medication.
 Generic drugs are exact copies of brand-name medications that are made using chemicals in a lab.

 Generics and biosimilars both tend to cost less than brand-name drugs.